DollyGt/my_shopping_list_app/README.md

 **Important message!**

 *Due to having my app crushing on heroku, i had to figure out why it was not working.
-I ended up tracing my code from when the app was last working on heroku, as a result, i copied all my code to a different working environment to work from there as an effort to find out where the problem was.
-I then pasted all the code from since when the app was working to the original work space from which i had deletd the code that was failing in heroku and this did work.
+I ended up tracing my code from when the app was last working on heroku, as a result, i copied all my code to a different working environment to work from there as an attempt to find out where the problem was.
+I then pasted all the code from since when the app was working to the original work space from which i had deleted the code that was failing in heroku and this did work.
 I figured out that once i changed my MongoDB details in MLab i never updated my config vars details.
 After that, i went back to the code that i had deletd and i pasted it back.
-These changes affected my commits update.
-Please refer to my commits to see history of all commits of this repository from the very beginning.*
+These changes affected my commits update and timeline.
+Please refer to my commits to see history of all original commits of this repository from the very beginning.*

 # Shopping List App - Data Centric Development

 This site is a shopping list application which is designed to help users to keep track of their shopping list as well as manage their shopping list.

 The idea behind this choice of application is based on my personal experiences.
 I have always struggled to do my shopping properly and sticking to the things that I needed, sometimes forgetfulness and random purchases took control as a result I ended up spending more money and time than I had intended to.
 Going shopping can be really challenging when you have forgotten your list, by the time you get home only then you realize you forgot to pick up one or two things, therefore if one has a shopping list app, not only can they eliminate unnecessary return trips, they can also save money by eliminating random purchases.
+Users would be able to save all their list with a user friendly app.

 Click on this [link](https://dollys-shopping-list.herokuapp.com/) to access a live version of this site.